I want to search through a large collection of AWS CloudTrail logs and automatically create Amazon Athena tables.

 ORDER BY eventsource, eventname

-If the results don't display the API call that failed, then increase the query range:
+If the results don't display the API operation that failed, then run the following query to increase the query range:

 WHERE errorcode <> ''